ji-podhead/kubyplexer/README.md

 - **Direct Messages**: Feel free to send me a direct message if you have any questions, or if you want to contribute.

 # Implementation Plan 🛠️
-- use slint as gui
+- use slint as gui. k9s or tview wont get me further.
 - ~~Golang Scripts: Develop Golang scripts to provide the multiplexer's functionalities using [tview](https://github.com/rivo/tview)~~
 - ~~Python Scripts: Develop Python scripts to provide the multiplexer's functionalities.~~
 - ~~Subprocess Library: Use the `subprocess` module to execute commands and capture output.~~
 - ~~TTY Communication: Manage TTY devices with the `os` and `pty` modules.~~
-- Permissions: Ensure the script has the necessary permissions to access TTY devices and execute commands.
+- ~~Permissions: Ensure the script has the necessary permissions to access TTY devices and execute commands.~~
-- Security: Consider security risks associated with command execution and TTY device data transmission.
+- ~~Security: Consider security risks associated with command execution and TTY device data transmission.~~
-- testing: Test the script rigorously to ensure it operates as expected and to identify any unintended side effects.
+- ~~testing: Test the script rigorously to ensure it operates as expected and to identify any unintended side effects.~~
 - ~~Mouse Support: Implement mouse support using libraries such as `curses` to handle mouse events within the terminal.~~